Understanding Leiner's Disease: A Guide for Parents

 To help you understand your child’s diagnosis and advocate for their care, we have broken down this complex condition into detailed sections:

-- The Biology: Understanding the Immune ‘Tagging’ System — A plain-language guide to how the complement system and opsonization work.
+The Biology: Understanding the Immune 'Tagging' System

-- The Road Ahead: Prognosis and Long-Term Health — Information on survivorship, maturing immune systems, and family planning.
+The Road Ahead: Prognosis and Long-Term Health

 What are the main symptoms of Leiner's disease in babies?